lamalab-org/copolymer-reactivity/legacy/output_marker/paper3.md

 ## Experimental Materials

 MAA (Fluka product) was distilled at 75"C/12 mmHg and EA (BDH Chemicals, India) was distilled at 5O0C/8O mmHg before use.
-A combination of sodium lauryl sulfate (Glaxo Laboratories, India) and Hyoxide AAO, a nonyl phenyl ethylene oxide condensate (Hico Products) was used as an emulsifier.
+A reaction_conditions of sodium lauryl sulfate (Glaxo Laboratories, India) and Hyoxide AAO, a nonyl phenyl ethylene oxide condensate (Hico Products) was used as an emulsifier.
 Potassium persulfate and sodium metabisulfite (BDH Chemicals, India) were used as redox initiators.

 ## Polymer Synthesis